10 U.S.C. § 4022 — OTA for Military Construction

 30–45 Days

-Direct negotiation and award to a qualified Non–Traditional Defense Contractor.
+Direct negotiation and award to a qualified Non-Traditional Defense Contractor.
 No competitive solicitation required.
-Fastest path to obligation.
-Requires written NDC certification and AO determination.
+Fastest path to obligation — requires written NDC certification and AO determination.

-Method B Too Slow
+Method B

 Consortium Award